 Location: St. Luke’s Hospital Anderson Campus located in Easton, PA.

 Compensation: Interns will receive housing at the St.Luke’s farm campus, as well as a weekly CSA share of produce from the farm.
-Interns not receiving college credit are eligible for a $200/week stipend.
+Interns will receive an hourly wage based on on-site or off-site living status.

 Schedule: An ideal candidate for an internship must commit to at least 40 hours/week for a minimum of 12 weeks.
 Interns will also be expected to help with Sunday watering chores on a rotating basis as needed.